ishbguy/bag/README.md

     link                       downloader for local file or directory as symbolic link local                      downloader for local file or directory

-bag proxy usage:
+bag agent usage:

-bag proxy <action> [args..]
+bag agent <action> [args..]

 actions:
-    add <cmd>       add a proxy cmd, need to be quoted del <cmd-pat>   delete a proxy cmd, need to be quoted run [cmd-pat]   run all or a pattern matched proxy cmd edit            edit the proxy file
+    add <cmd>       add an agent cmd, need to be quoted del <cmd-pat>   delete an agent cmd, need to be quoted run [cmd-pat]   run all or a pattern matched agent cmd edit            edit the agent file
-    list            list all added proxy cmd
+    list            list all added agent cmd
-    help            print the bag proxy help message like this
+    help            print the bag agent help message like this

 This program is released under the terms of MIT License.
 Get more infomation from <https://github.com/ishbguy/bag>.